|

 -

-sequence until you can perform them in your sleep.
-For a guitarist using a
+that sequence until you can perform them in your sleep.
+For a

 -